Meghana-06/TruthLens/README.md

-# TruthTrack – AI-Powered Misinformation Detection Platform
+# TruthTrack – AI-Powered Misinformation Detection Platform  (TEAM CODEHUSTLERS)

 TruthTrack is an advanced AI-powered misinformation detection and verification platform developed by **CodeHustlers** to combat the growing threat of digital disinformation.
 It leverages **machine learning, natural language processing, and computer vision** to provide real-time detection, analysis, and verification of content across multiple formats — text, images, audio, and video.